crf8472/libarcsdec/README.md

 - build with libsndfile support by ``-DWITH_LIBSNDFILE=ON``

-You can switch off or on each of these dependencies thereby leaving libarcstk as the only mandatory dependency.
+You can switch off or on each of these dependencies thereby leaving libarcstk as the only mandatory build+runtime dependency.
 However, this entails that libarcsdec will only be able to read Cuesheets and WAVE-files with its respective builtin reading capabilities.

 ### Configure and start build

 Build and install to just use the libarcsdec API:

 	$ cd libarcsdec     # your libarcsdec root directory where README.md resides
-	$ mkdir build && cd build
-	$ cmake -DCMAKE_BUILD_TYPE=Release ..  # use any build switches you need
+	$ cmake -B build    # generate directory 'build', configure a release build

 If this issues an error that reads